DEFRA/defra-docker-node/README.md

 ## Automated version updates

-THe [auto-update](/.github/workflows/auto-update.yml) workflow runs nightly to check for new versions of Node.js and their associated Alpine images.
+The [auto-update](/.github/workflows/auto-update.yml) workflow runs nightly to check for new versions of Node.js and their associated Alpine images.
 If a new version is found, the workflow will create a pull request to update to the latest version.

 These updates are scoped to the Node.js versions listed in the [image-matrix.json](image-matrix.json) file.